-See Figure 43 on page 230 for information about how to get a dump of the channel initiator address space.
+See Figure 47 on page 264 for information about how to get a dump of the channel initiator address space.
 Note that dumps produced by the channel initiator do not include trace data space.
 The trace data space, which is called CSQXTRDS, contains trace information.
 You can request this by specifying it on a slip trap or when you use the dump command.

-You can run the trace using the START TRACE command.
+1. To run the trace, use the START TRACE command.

 You can also set this trace to start automatically using the TRAXSTR queue manager attribute.
-For more information about how to do this, see ALTER OMGR.
+For more information about how to do this, see ALTER QMGR.

-You can display this trace information by entering the IPCS command:
+2. To display this trace information, enter the IPCS command: